-- Often prescribed orthotics and insoles are covered by your insurance when distributed by a podiatrist!
+- Prescribed orthotics and insoles are often covered by your insurance when distributed by a podiatrist!

 - Arch supports help prevent plantar fasciitis and treat heel spur pain

 - We now offer CROCS , Spenco Sandals, & OTC Arch Supports that you can try on!